Common Upwork Proposal Mistakes: competitive niche, applying alongside too many other proposals, not crafting custom proposal and profile

-Writing more proposals and being very quick in sending the proposal to the project just posted is the not the key to success.
+Writing more proposals and being very quick in sending a proposal is not the key to success.
+In fact, it is the most common of the Upwork proposal mistake.
 The conversion ratio of the proposals you write and submit is more important than anything else.

-The most successful freelancers don’t spend too much time writing proposals and yet their proposals are personalized that client can seldom reject.
-They write proposals with a template and make the proposal STAND OUT.
+The most successful freelancers don’t spend too much time writing proposals, and yet their proposals are personalized that clients can seldom reject.
+They write proposals with a template and make it STAND OUT.

 If your proposals don’t have a good response ratio, it is highly likely that you are making those common mistakes when crafting your proposals.
 Mistakes in proposals can mean you are hoping to win clients.
 The wrong word is hoping.

 Mistake 1: The wrong choice of freelancing niche

 The most common Upwork proposal mistake I see is the wrong choice of niche where they want to freelance.
 You will be reading so much about writing custom proposals from every successful blog about freelancing.
 Yet when you follow the guidelines for writing those custom proposals but see no response.

 Every blogger saying the same thing can’t be wrong, but something is wrong somewhere.

 There are jobs where you will have very little to write a proposal.
 The most significant example of such a wrong niche is the data entry niche.